 The couple stayed in their home for as long as possible.
-When their garage caught fire and smoke filled the home, they ran into their pool.
-They stayed in the water, watching their home burn to the ground, with wet towels wrapped around their heads.
-During the worst of it, they had to completely submerge into the water and only come up for air.
-Once the house was completely consumed, the fire moved on.
+When their garage caught fire and smoke filled the house, they ran into their pool.
+They remained in the water, watching their home burn to the ground, with wet towels wrapped around their heads.
+They had to submerge into the water entirely and only come up for air during the worst of it.
+Once the house was wholly consumed, the fire moved on.

 When the Camp Fire hit a community that was unable to evacuate in time, over a dozen people survived by jumping into a frigid lake.

-Not everyone survived by jumping into water though.
+Not everyone survived by jumping into the water, though.
 A pediatrician and others trapped were able to survive by fighting the approaching fire with garden hoses.